nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 - Investigate using just the [most common subset of labels](https://github.com/nasa-petal/PeTaL-labeller/issues/70) to see if MATCH does better on that, and write a [binary classifier to filter out the other labels](https://github.com/nasa-petal/PeTaL-labeller/issues/69).
 - Continue looking into [data augmentation techniques](https://github.com/nasa-petal/PeTaL-labeller/issues/65).
 - conda throws a non-fatal error at the beginning of training?
 Not sure why, but it still trains well.
+  - This error is thrown when `conda list` is run.
+There seem to be [problems with using conda and pip in concert](https://www.anaconda.com/blog/using-pip-in-a-conda-environment).
 - Figure out how to load MATCH with [pretrained weights](https://github.com/nasa-petal/PeTaL-labeller/issues/72).
+- Figure out how to save training checkpoints.

 ## <a name="contact"></a> Contact